-When the Australian Constitution was being devised by our colonists a century ago, they were so fascinated by the United States model that their own originality became dampened.
-Thus, they followed with the adoption of a written Constitution after the Federal model with limited assigned powers for the Federal legislature, the residue remaining with the States.
-In particular provisions they even followed the precise language of the United States precedent.
-In the arrangement of the three institutions of government, dealing respectively with the Parliament, the Executive Government and the Judicature, the Australian Constitution resembles closely its American predecessor.
-Yet in important respects there were differences.
+were differences.
 There was no break in the chain of continuity of lawfulness.

-Although in substance the Australian Constitution was approved by referendum in the colonies, in form, (and in one important particular) it was an enactment of the Imperial Parliament at Westminster.
-8 This was no revolutionary instrument.
-Federal union remained one "under the Crown".
-No Bill of Rights was attached to the Constitution, such was the impenitent faith of the Founding Fathers in the collective wisdom of the Federal and State Parliaments.
-Above all, the Executive powers (although nominally vested in the Queen and exercisable by the Governor General) were to be administered by the Queen's Ministers of State who were required to secure a seat in Parliament no later than three months after their appointment as such. $^9$
+Although in substance the Australian Constitution was approved by referenda in the colonies, in form, (and in one important particular) it was an enactment of the Imperial Parliament at Westminster.6 This was no revolutionary instrument.
+The Federal union remained one "under the Crown".
+No Bill of Rights was attached to the Constitution, such was the impenitent faith of the founding fathers in the collective wisdom of the Federal and State Parliaments.
+Above all, the Executive powers (although nominally vested in the Queen and exercisable by the Governor General) were to be administered by the Queen's Ministers of State who were required to secure a seat in Parliament no later than three months after their appointment as such.7

 This last provision meant that, from the start, the Australian Constitution rejected a strict separation of powers.
 On the other hand, a number of Australian decisions illustrate the limits upon the "invasion" by one branch of government of the proper province of the other.
-Some of these decisions concern the suggested usurpation of the legislative function by the Executive or the "abdication" by the Executive of its lawmaking responsibilities.
-Dut from the point of view of the present topic it is more relevant to consider the resistance of the courts to successive attempts of the Federal Parliament to entrust the exercise of the judicial power to the other branches of government or to confer upon courts powers not strictly judicial in character.
-12
+Some of these decisions concern the suggested usurping of the legislative function by the Executive or the "abdication" by the Executive of its lawmaking responsibilities.8 But from the point of view of the present topic it is more relevant to consider the resistance of the Courts to successive attempts of the Federal Parliament to entrust the exercise of the judicial power to the other branches of government9 or to confer upon Courts powers not strictly judicial in character.10